 © 101 Cooking for Two, LLC.
 All content and photographs are copyright protected by us or our vendors.
 While we appreciate your sharing our recipes, please realize copying, pasting, or duplicating full recipes to any social media, website, or electronic/printed media is strictly prohibited and a violation of our copyrights.

-Editor's Note: This recipe was originally published on January 13, 2010, which was only two weeks into this blog's life.
+Editor's Note: This recipe was originally published on January 13, 2010, only two weeks into this blog's life.
 It was updated with expanded options, refreshed photos, and a table of contents to help navigation.